eh-munna/MovieNest/README.md

 # **React Lab** ![React](https://img.shields.io/badge/React-%2320232a?style=flat&logo=react&logoColor=%2361DAFB)

-## **Three steps to Consolidate state logic with a reducer**
+## **Scaling Up with Reducer and Context**

-Welcome to **Branch 3.13 ** of the **React Lab**!
+Welcome to **Branch 3.20 ** of the **React Lab**!

-In this branch, we've explore advanced strategies to extract Logic into a Reducer."
-It is an important practice for improving the efficiency and maintainability of your React apps.
+In this branch, we've learned effective techniques for using the Reducer and Context combo to scale up our React application.
+Learn cutting-edge state management strategies that will enable our components to effectively handle complicated data flows.

 ---